google/skia-buildbot/skolo/ansible/switchboard/roles/install_test_machine_monitor/README.md

 ## Description

-Compiles and installs `test_machine_monitor` to the machine and arranges for it to run at startup.
+Installs `test_machine_monitor` to the machine and arranges for it to run at startup.
 Does _not_ restart `test_machine_monitor` if an old copy is already running; reboot to bring up the new version.

 ## Variables Required